EmaB4r/BAM/README.md

 */
 ```

-## TODO:
+## MISSING
-implement precompiler .ifdef and .endif like headerguards
+TODO: implement precompiler .ifdef and .endif like headerguards
-support for macro definition
+TODO: support for macro definition
-refactor all instructions that work on more than 1 value on the stack to expect polish notation
+TODO: refactor all instructions that work on more than 1 value on the stack to expect polish notation